 By switching on Virus Alerts, every computer or device connected to the internet through the TalkTalk network can be better protected.
 This is thanks to the warning system it includes - if you try to access a website infected with a virus when using the service, you'll receive a warning, advising you not to.

 The Virus Alerts process starts when customers search for a website URL (the www. address for the site you want to visit).

 These lists will be used to alert our customers to websites suspected to be infected with viruses or other nasty surprises, depending on whether they have chosen to receive such alerts.
 Customers who have not chosen to receive Virus Alerts will continue to browse as they do today without any alerting when they visit potentially harmful websites.

 The two other exciting new features of HomeSafe are Kids Safe and Homework Time.

-Because we don't believe enough is being done to protect internet users from online nasties including spammers, fraudsters and viruses, we've developed a range of free features to give you extra protection.
+Because we don't believe enough is being done to protect internet users from online nasties including spammers, fraudsters and viruses, we've developed a range of features to give you extra protection.

 Thanks to these measures, the risk of losing personal information such as your address, phone numbers, passwords and bank details is greatly reduced.

 Plus, with Kids Safe and Homework Time, you've got the option to control the sites your children access.

 Not only is existing PC/Mac security software tricky to install, it only provides protection for one computer at a time.
 However, HomeSafe provides protection for all the electronic devices connected to your TalkTalk Home Broadband - like games consoles and smartphones.
 It's quick and easy to set up, with no software to install, and doesn't slow your computers or devices down.

 Our Virus Alerts help protect you from visiting harmful websites..
 If you try to access a site we think could be harmful, you will see a warning page, advising you not to open it.